 Testimonials From Past Attendees

 Join us for this 2-day virtual workshop to close the literacy achievement gap.
 Learn how language and reading development can be supported and optimized for elementary school-age children.
 You will identify common brain and behavior myths, differentiate types of reading challenges, and apply your learning to real-world teaching scenarios.
+Additionally, we will address how the pandemic has contributed to this gap and provide updates in research and practice throughout the workshop.
 Engage in case study analyses, small group problem-solving, and self-assessment of classroom practices.

 The MGH Institute of Health Professions has been approved by the Massachusetts Department of Elementary and Secondary Education (DESE) to award professional development points (PDPs) for teachers.
 This workshop will align to the Massachusetts Standards for High Quality Professional Development (HQPD) as recommended by the DESE.